deta/space-docs/src/content/docs/use/space-apps/settings.md

 <div style="display:flex; justify-content: center;"><img style="border-radius: 5px; width: 90%; max-width:600px;" src="/docs_assets/use/settings-7.png"/></div>

 > 🗒️ Configuration Variables are often API Keys for an external service, for example an Open AI API Key.
-In this case, it’s a win-win: developers don’t have to pay for a user’s usage of the service, while the user can talk with a service and their own data directly.
+In this case, it's a win-win: developers don't have to pay for a user's usage of the service, while the user can talk with a service and their own data directly.